ndpp/ndpp/docs/source/usersguide/input.rst

 ---------------------

 The ``<freegas_cutoff>`` element has no attributes and accepts a double-precision number.
-This number represents the incoming energy (divided by the library's value of kT) at which the free gas treatment is disabled off.
+This number represents the maximum incoming energy (divided by each library's value of kT) at which the free gas treatment is disabled.
 For example, if a value of `800.0' is entered for a library with a kT value of `2.53E-8' MeV, then the free gas treatment will be disabled at `800.0 * 2.53E-8' MeV, or `2.024E-5' MeV.
-If the free gas treatment is desired over all the energy range, a value of `-1' can be provided for this element.
+If the free gas treatment is desired over the entire energy range for all nuclides/temperatures to be evaluated, a value of `-1' can be provided for this element.
 To disable the free gas treatment, a value of `0.0' can be entered.
 This cutoff value applies to all nuclides in the `cross_sections.xml' file, but can be overridden on a per-nuclide basis in the `cross_sections.xml' file.

   *Default*: 400.0